jgranat7/jgranat7/README.md

 # John Granat

 Software Engineering graduate from Western Governors University with experience building full-stack applications, desktop software, and database-driven systems.
-Most comfortable working with Python and SQL, with additional experience in C# application development and ASP.NET web applications.
+Strongest experience with Python and SQL, with additional experience in C# application development and ASP.NET web applications.

 ## Technical Skills